 Half of the recipients see the $400 price point.
 The other half of the recipients see the $550 price point.

 If the $550 works out well, you stick with this price on your website.

 Second-degree discrimination usually works best when you’re bundling products.
 It allows you again to give your customers a choice of whether they want the higher or lower package.

 For example, when you buy from wholesaler Alibaba their business premise is that you buy in bulk.
 When you do so, you get better discounts.

 For example, these sunglasses range from $3-5 and has a minimum order of 300.
 However, buying more in bulk is likely to get you closer to paying $3 than $5.

-The third type of price discrimination is probably the hardest to execute well.
+The third type is probably the hardest to execute well.
 It requires you to keep track of your customers behavior.